Shaam26/Shaam26/README.md

+# Hii👋 I am Shameem Banu
-# 💫 About Me:
+💫About Me:
-Hi!
  I'm a CSE student passionate about coding and building real-world projects.
 I enjoy working with Java, JavaScript, HTML, and CSS, and I'm currently learning React and PostgreSQL.
 I love exploring new technologies and always look forward to growing as a developer.<br><br>

 ## 🌐 Socials: